SabirIvaN/web-page-analyst-project/README.md

 ## Description

-SEO page analyzer allows you to find out the basic characteristics of websites
+SEO page analyzer allows you to find out the basic characteristics of websites.